MetteHejberg/Lang_assignment4/README.md

 The second script uses the ```tfidf vectorizer``` to create a numeric representation of the text, which is then fed through a logistic regression classifier.
 The classification report is also saved to ```out```

-The vectorizer assume the bag of words notion of language, where can be numerically represented however some information is lost such as positional information - we only keep the frequency of the words nothing about how the words relate to other words.
+The vectorizer assume the bag of words notion of language.
+Language can be numerically represented however some information is lost such as positional information - we only keep the frequency of the words nothing about how the words relate to other words.
 However, it is a fast and easy way to create a numerical representation of a document which can yield very accurate results.

 Labels in the classification reports:
 - Non-threat = 0